Gilgel Gibe III Dam: Impact on Lake Turkana

 The magnitude of the impact that the dam and possible irrigation projects induced by the dam will have on the water level of Lake Turkana is controversial.
 A hydrological study conducted for the African Development Bank in November 2010 concluded that the filling of the dam will reduce the lake's water level by two metres, if no irrigation will be undertaken.
 Irrigation would cause a further drop in the lake level.

 Friends of Lake Turkana, a Kenyan organization representing indigenous groups in northwestern Kenya whose livelihoods are linked to Lake Turkana, had previously estimated that the dam could reduce the level of Lake Turkana by up to 10 meter affecting up to 300,000 people.
 This could cause the brackish water to increase in salinity to where it may no longer be drinkable by the indigenous groups around the lake.
-Currently, the salinity of the water is about 2332 mg/L, and it is estimated that a 10-meter decrease in the water level of Lake Turkana could cause the salinity to rise to 3397 mg/L. Raising salinity could also drastically reduce the number of fish in the lake, which the people around Lake Turkana depend on for sustenance and their livelihoods.
+Currently, the salinity of the water is about 2332 mg/L, and it is estimated that a 10-meter decrease in the water level of Lake Turkana could cause the salinity to rise to 3.397 g/L. Raising salinity could also drastically reduce the number of fish in the lake, which the people around Lake Turkana depend on for sustenance and their livelihoods.
 According to critics, this "will condemn the lake to a not-so-slow death."

 According to dam proponents, the impact on Lake Turkana will be limited to the temporary reduction in flows during the filling of the reservoir.
 Various sources state that the filling could take between one and three wet seasons.
-The total storage volume of the reservoir of Gibe III dam will be between 11.75 and 14 billion cubic meter, depending on sources.
-According to the firm that builds the dam this would reduce the water level in the lake by "less than 50 cm per year for three years" and that salinity "will not change in any way".
+The total storage volume of the reservoir of Gibe III dam will be between 11.75 and 14 billion cubic metres, depending on sources.
+According to the company that builds the dam, this would reduce the water level in the lake by "less than 50 cm per year for three years" and that salinity "will not change in any way".

 According to the International Lake Environment Committee, 90% of Lake Turkana's water is delivered by the Omo River on which the Dam would be built.
 With no outlet, Lake Turkana loses 2.3 meters of water every year to evaporation, and its level is sensitive to climatic and seasonal fluctuations.
-For purposes of comparison, the historic level of Lake Turkana declined from a high of 20m above today's level in the 1890s to the same level as today in the 1940s and 1950s.
-Then it increased again gradually by 7 meters to reach a peak around 1980, and subsequently decreased again.
+For purposes of comparison, the historic level of Lake Turkana declined from a high of 20 m above today's level in the 1890s to the same level as today in the 1940s and 1950s.
+It then increased again gradually by 7 metres to reach a peak around 1980, and subsequently decreased again.

 The Environmental and Social Impact Assessment (ESIA) summary of the project did not assess the impact of the dam on the water level and water quality of Lake Turkana.
 The director of Kenya's Water Services Regulatory Board, John Nyaoro, argued that the dam would have no negative impact on Lake Turkana.